MESSAGE FROM THE COMMISSION CHAIR

 The Harvard Historical Commission welcomes you to its website where you can learn more about the rich history of our town, and where you can work with us in our historical preservation effort by joining our conversation here on our ‘BLOG’.
 We are fortunate to live in a town that has retained so much of its traditional New England character, from our picturesque villages, to our farmsteads and landscapes and our many landmark buildings.

-Another role of the Commission is to advocate for the preservation of all historic assets in our town.
-The Commission can serve as a design resource to property owners who are remodeling older properties.
-Those efforts typically begin with our planning discussions some of which will occur here on our “Harvard Historical Commission” website and blog.
-Scan the ‘RECENT POSTS’ in the right sidebar to see which discussion in our ‘BLOG‘ you would like to join.
+Another role of the Commission is to advocate for the preservation of all historic assets throughout our entire town.
+The Commission can help as a historical and design resource to property owners who are remodeling their historic properties.
+Check out our “HISTORIC HOUSE MARKER PROGRAM” to see an example of a Marker that is available right now.
+Our projects typically begin with our planning discussions some of which will occur here on our “Harvard Historical Commission” website.
+Look at our list of ‘RECENT POSTS’ in the right sidebar to see which discussion in our ‘BLOG‘ you would like to join.
 Commissioner Joe Theriault is our web publisher.
 He will help us with all aspects of our website.

-Harvard has a rich history to be told, and we want to encourage as many story tellers as possible to help us by telling the stories of Harvard with words and pictures.
+Harvard has a rich history to be told, and we welcome anyone to help us by telling the stories of Harvard on our historical walks around town.
 Please visit our HARVARD HISTORY / ‘HISTORIC WALKS‘ page.

-We encourage you to join us at our monthly meetings on the first Wednesday of each month and other meetings shown on the OUR WORK / ‘CALENDAR‘ page.
+We encourage you to join us at our monthly meetings at 7PM on the first Wednesday of each month and other meetings shown on OUR WORK / ‘CALENDAR‘ page.
 There, we will formulate our plans, make our decisions and execute our programs.
-While you browse our ‘BOOK SHELF‘, I encourage you to familiarize yourself with the Meeting Agenda in the COMMISSIONERS’ NOTEBOOK for our next meeting.
+While you browse our ‘RESOURCES‘, I encourage you to familiarize yourself with the MEETING AGENDA in the COMMISSIONERS’ NOTEBOOK for our next meeting.